 You can also check the itinerary which I prepared for myself and followed to some extent only, at the below link: Itinerary | Chopta – Tungnath – Chandrashilla – Deoria Tal

-Accommodation Options at Tungnath / Chandrashilla
+Where to stay at Tungnath / Chandrashilla

 I guess there is a Rest House of GMVN at Duggalbitta as well, confirm from Ukhimath, GMVN for the food and the electricity in winters.
 Hotel Mayadeep is also a good place to stay at Duggalbitta.
-If you think you can shell some money for more comfortable and knowledgeable stay then perhaps, Magpie Camps at Duggalbitta may suit your needs.
+If you think you can shell some money for a more comfortable and knowledgeable stay then perhaps, Magpie Camps at Duggalbitta may suit your needs.

 Chopta and Tungnath